eksavazquez/alvvazort/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my Undergraduate [link][AIDRONE] for prevent forest fires
+- 🔭 I’m currently working on my [Undergraduate Thesis Project about AI][AIDRONE] for prevent forest fires
 - 🌱 I’m currently finishing my last year of Software engineering in University of Seville
 - 📫 How to reach me: alvvazort@gmail.com